Interested in Becoming a Member of The Board of Visitors?

 The Board of Visitors has been a vital force since the hospital’s founding.
 In 1870, twenty women pledged their time and energy to help furnish and support the District of Columbia’s original Children’s Hospital.
 Those founding Board of Visitors members brought in 12 cribs, infant bedding, and towels to the hospital’s first location.
 Today, the BOV contributes to Children’s National through volunteer service, ongoing fundraising initiatives, and its Annual Grants and Major Gift Programs.
 All funds raised by the BOV are given directly to Children’s National through its Annual Grants and Major Gift Programs.
-To date, the BOV has provided grants and major gifts totaling close to $13 million that have contributed to research, patient life improvements, family support, medical equipment, and professional development.
+To date, the BOV has provided grants and major gifts totaling $16 million that have contributed to research, patient life improvements, family support, medical equipment, and professional development.

 Our Annual Grants Program, like Children’s National’s patients, is remarkably diverse.
 From funding for lab and clinical equipment to toys and costumes for patients, no grant is too big or too small.

 The BOV’s major gifts have supported many important hospital initiatives over the years, including: Cancer Immunotherapy, Seacrest Studios, a Simulation Learning Center and Program, a Cerebral Palsey Prevention Program, and Get Well networks.

 The majority of money that we raise comes from fundraising events which are exclusively-administered by the Board of Visitors.

 A Vintage Affair, which began in 1996, is an annual culinary and wine gala.
 Guests enjoy an evening of delicious food, fine wine tasting, along with silent and live auctions.